Justin Hartley on How He's 'Analyzed' Personal Life Amid Quarantine

 In May, fans noticed Hartley's arm injury when he was taken to the Southern California Orthopedic Institute.
 He also sparked romance rumors when it was his former The Young and the Restless co-star, Sofia Pernas, who drove him there.
 The two were photographed kissing.

-Stause also told ET in May that her and Hartley's fallout would play out on the Netflix series.
-"Obviously not something that I am looking forward to," she expressed.
+Hartley, meanwhile, is getting some Emmy buzz for his Season 4 portrayal, and while he says it would be "fantastic" and "would love" to get a nomination, the actor shares that "it's not why I do it."

-"I obviously really, truly love him and it's unfortunate the way that everything happened and the timing of everything," she told ET while getting a little choked up.
-"I still had a month to plot shooting the show when this all went down.
-Hopefully we can get to a place where one day we will look back at this and laugh.
-I don't know, hopefully.
-It's very unfortunate and relationships are hard."
+"I'm just humbled everyday.
+Every time I get a script and every time I see that they are trusting me with Kevin, I pinch myself," he adds.

-Meanwhile, Hartley told ET last month that he'd like to get back to work, and has been keeping in touch with his This Is Us family amid the pandemic.
+Hartley also told ET last month that has been keeping in touch with his This Is Us family more than ever amid the pandemic.

 “We talk more as a cast now than we have in any other hiatus… It’s a check-in with people who have become some of my dearest friends over the past four-plus years and who I’ve gotten to know pretty well,” he shared.
 “But I miss hugs and I miss laughing with people and ‘cheers’-ing people and pats on the back.
 I miss contact with people.”